What is the SMARTHERM?

 The SMART COMFORT system has 2 other basic functions which aim to maintaining an optimal comfort level for the occupants and to maximizing energy saving.

 On the one hand, in the case of 2 "stages" systems, the SMARTHERM tries to maintain the desired temperature by the most economical way possible.
-Thus, no matter the outside temperature, the SMARTHERM will take advantage to the maximum of the energy saver mode (stage 1) to maintain the room temperature.
+Thus, no matter the outdoor temperature, the SMARTHERM will take advantage to the maximum of the energy saver mode (stage 1) to maintain the room temperature.
 If it feels that it will not be able to succeed in maintaining the temperature this way, it will call on the second stage at the time that it will judge necessary to enable it to maintain or reach the desired room temperature, and then it will return to the basic stage as soon as it will have received the necessary boost.
 This call to the second stage may occur several times during the same heating cycle, if required.

 On the other hand, we know that in particularly cold or windy weather, the occupants of the house feel an additional cold sensation for the same set degree of temperature.
 Many feel the need to raise the thermostat temperature to negate this increased cold sensation.
 To cope with this problem, the SMART COMFORT system has a mechanism enabling it to adjust the room temperature according to the prevailing weather conditions outside.
 Thus, in particularly cold or windy weather, no need to raise the desired temperature on the thermostat like with the conventional thermostats, the system will automatically do it for you.
 Same thing in particularly mild or sunny weather, the system will lower the room temperature automatically in order to maintain an acceptable level of comfort and save energy at the same time.
-The increase or decrease of room temperature due to this compensation mechanism can be of some tenths of degree only, but is sufficient to maintain a constant comfort level day by day, no matter the bad weather or the sudden warmings of the outside temperature.
+The increase or decrease of room temperature due to this compensation mechanism can be of some tenths of degree only, but is sufficient to maintain a constant comfort level day by day, no matter the bad weather or the sudden warmings of the outdoor temperature.
 This way, no more need to play constantly with the thermostats and to undergo the variations of comfort which often result from it and the increased costs of energy consumption which also result from it almost inevitably.

 Since the SMARTHERM is a computer based system, its flexibility of programming is almost unlimited compared to the one of conventional programmable thermostats.